AlexandarN/cms-webshop/README.md

 This web-shop platform comes with essential features that every eCommerce website needs, such as a built-in shopping cart app, support for payment gateways and third-party integrations.
 This app also alows to send informative emails to customers, as part of marketing strategy.

+To check this app use the following link: https://cms-webshop.herokuapp.com.

 If you would like to check this application and its features or start building your store using this Web API platform, you should then login as administrator with the following credentials:

 Username: admin